eallenOP/gdte/learning-design-plan-1.md

 1. Prepare instructions, resources and assessment material for utilizing team projects, in a course schedule.
 2. Prepare lesson plans to incorporate educational technologies into workflows.
 3. Develop learning activities and formative assessments with peer assessment and self-assessment elements.
-4. Design summative assessments using portfolios.
+4. Design summative assessments using portfolios (using the technologies from objective 2).

 #### d.
 Milestones/deliverables
 *Objective 1 deliverables:* a course schedule that includes two or more team projects which allow learners to practice the skills learnt up to that point in a practical context.